11 tips from a pediatrician that will hopefully make the transition easier for the whole family.

 A second pregnancy may come with the familiar feeling of, “I've done this before" except with one additional new worry: How will I explain to my older child that someone is coming along who will ultimately change our lives as we currently know it?

-Here are a few tips I hope will make this major milestone in a parenting life a wee bit easier.
+Here are a few tips I hope will make preparing your firstborn for bringing home the new baby a wee bit easier.

 1. Breaking the news